Sabotnik/static-site/_posts/2019-05-14-clean-water-in-nadaruru.md

 **The Fix:** Empower Tanzania staff, led by Joseph Johnson Kimbwereza, the Integrated Farming & Water Projects Director, took the following steps alongside government officials, well drilling companies trained by Empower Tanzania (made possible with past Water Party funds), and community members:

-&gt;Engineered a new system; Purchased a solar pump, solar panels, and control equip
+&gt;Engineered a new system; purchased a solar pump, solar panels, and control equip

 &gt;Procured proper testing of functionality and water quality